nikhilYates/papers/README.md

+# Papers written about new technology
-# finalHDT is an ethical analysis of Health Digital Twin technology
+finalHDT is an ethical analysis of Health Digital Twin technology